 Campus and Facilities

-The Randall Performing Arts Center includes seminar classrooms, as well as classrooms for dance, drama and music, as well as The Miller Theater, a black box performance space.
+The two-story Randall Performing Arts Center includes seminar classrooms, a dance studio, and music room, as well as the Miller Theater, a black box teaching and performance space.

-The extensive athletic facilities include the Lowery Swimming Pool, Memorial Field and the Crawford Family Gymnasium and the well-equipped Tom Fry Weight Room.
+The athletic facilities include the Lowery Swimming Pool, Memorial Athletic Field, and Crawford Family Gymnasium, which houses newly remodeled locker rooms and a professional-grade training center for athletes, as well as the Tom Fry Weight Room.

-- The Art Department's "dry darkroom" for digital photo editing and printing
+- The Art Department has a "dry darkroom" for digital photo editing and printing.